songlinjian/Scoring-Yeti-Root-Server/Scoring-the-Yeti-DNS-Root-Server-System.md

 We notice that #2 and #14 accept Geoff's suggestion to change TCP MSS to 1220 and reduce the risk for TCP segment fragmentation (although perhaps they were configured this way before this recommendation).

-For #23 (running Microsoft DNS), the response is bigger than others because it does not apply name compression for the <tt>mname</tt> and <tt>rname</tt> fields in the SOA record - leading to an increase of 12 octets, and it also name compression on the root label itself, resulting in a bigger packet.
+For #23 (running Microsoft DNS), the response is bigger than others because it does not apply name compression for the <tt>mname</tt> and <tt>rname</tt> fields in the SOA record - leading to an increase of 12 octets, and it also apply name compression on the root label itself, resulting in a bigger packet.
+Name compression is not a huge optimization but in certain cases octets saved by name compression could avoid truncation or fragmentation.

 Note that currently Yeti implements [MZSK](https://github.com/BII-Lab/Yeti-Project/blob/master/doc/Experiment-MZSK.md)  <sup>[7]</sup>  which produces large DNS responses due to multiple ZSKs.
 By querying for DNSKEY records with their DNSSEC signature, all Yeti servers response with a DNS message size up to 1689 octets and fragment the UDP response.
 When the <tt>+tcp</tt> option is added to <tt>dig</tt> - performing the DNS query via TCP - the result in the "Fragment" column is the same as that in Table 2 (#1, #3, #4, #7 fragment TCP segments).
 So in Yeti's case there is a trade-off between whether to truncate the large responses or to fragment them.
 There is no way to avoid the cost brought by the large response (1500+ octets) with the existing DNS protocol and implementations.
 However, some proposals are made to address the problem by [DNS message fragments](https://tools.ietf.org/html/draft-muks-dns-message-fragments-00) <sup>[8]</sup>  or always transmitting the large DNS response with connection-oriented protocols like [TCP](https://tools.ietf.org/html/draft-song-dnsop-tcp-primingexchange-00) <sup>[9]</sup> or [HTTP](https://tools.ietf.org/html/draft-ietf-dnsop-dns-wireformat-http-00) <sup>[10]</sup> .